AnietieSenyom/OctraWallet-Generator-Linux-VPS-Setup-Guide/README.md

 screen -S octa
 ```

-You’ll be dropped into a new terminal window inside the screen session.
+You’ll be dropped into a new terminal window inside the screen session, then proceed from step 1

-> To detach: `Ctrl + A`, then `D`
+> To detach when done: `Ctrl + A`, then `D`
 > To reattach:
 ```bash
 screen -r octa